ilbers/isar/doc/user_manual.md

  - QEMU ARM with Debian Wheezy
  - QEMU ARM with Debian Jessie
+ - QEMU ARM with Debian Stretch (builds but fails to run, see #22)
  - QEMU i386 with Debian Jessie
+ - QEMU i386 with Debian Stretch
  - QEMU amd64 with Debian Jessie
+ - QEMU amd64 with Debian Stretch
- - Raspberry Pi 1 Model B with Raspbian Jessie
+ - Raspberry Pi 1 Model B with Raspbian Jessie (see #23)

 The steps below describe how to build the images provided by default.